Description

 Risk and Exploitability

 Based on the description, it is inferred that the likely attack vector is a user or attacker who can use force‑feedback capabilities on a connected HID device, such as a game controller or joystick.
 In such an environment, triggering the force‑feedback action would cause the kernel to follow a NULL pointer during the first use, leading to a crash.
-The lack of a KEV or EPSS entry indicates that public exploitation has not been observed, but a local or device‑based denial of service remains possible.
+The EPSS score of < 1% indicates a very low probability of exploitation, and the lack of inclusion in CISA KEV suggests no known public exploits.
 The potential for a kernel panic suggests high impact if the flaw is triggered.
 The exploitability depends on the attacker’s ability to interact with a HID device that exercises force‑feedback.
+The CVSS score of 5.5 indicates moderate severity.

 Remediation